a-mhamdi/ros2/ros2_ws/src/README.md

-# TIP: Suggested order to examine/study the folders
+# Suggested order to examine the folders

 To understand how everything fits together, it is best to look at the packages in this order: